apache/flink/docs/dev/python/user-guide/table/python_table_api_connectors.zh.md

 ### from_elements()

-`from_elements()` is used to creates a table from a collection of elements.
-The elements types must be acceptable atomic types or acceptable composite types.
+`from_elements()` is used to create a table from a collection of elements.
+The element types must be acceptable atomic types or acceptable composite types.

 {% highlight python %}